netromdk/efdl/README.md

 4. `cmake ..`
 5. `make`

-This produces the *efdl* binary in the *bin* folder.
+This produces the *efdl* binary in the *bin* directory.

 Notice the install prefix when running cmake before, which defaults to */usr/local*.
-If you run `sudo make install` it will install into the *bin* folder there.
+If you run `sudo make install` it will install into the *bin* directory there.
 Uninstalling is accomplished with `sudo make uninstall`.

 Program usage